giovannipbonin/ieee-program/Week 00/README.md

 Welcome!
 We're glad you could join us.
 You're in for a treat.

 ### Our Goals
-We have two goals in this course: To provide you with a base that will make you a top-notch software engineer and prepare you for *getting* a job in Silicon Valley.
+We have two goals in this course:
+1. To provide you with a base that will make you a top-notch software engineer.
+2. To prepare you for *getting* a job in Silicon Valley.

 ### The Structure